 Malaysia is still viewed as the leader in Islamic finance market according to the State of the Global Islamic Economy Report in 2016.
 This is due to its large asset base, advanced governance, and by far the highest awareness scores.

-The figures below show the major growth opportunities and challenges in Islamic Finance, according to the same State of the Global Islamic Economy Report in 2016.
+The figures above show the major growth opportunities and challenges in Islamic Finance, according to the same State of the Global Islamic Economy Report in 2016.